brifle-de/brifle-sdk-java/README.md

 This sdk is a wrapper to interact with the Brifle API.
 It supports the sandbox and production environments.

+To interact as a content creation system and act on behave of a company, you need the tenant id of the company as well as a api key and api secret provided by the company.

 # Supported Features

 - [x] Check if receiver exists